rcdoc-org/ACL-Modification-and-Logging/README.md

 - Update_ACLS
     - This function applies the actual change to the folder/item ACLs.
 It does this by first taking in the folder item, and new acl that was generated during the "Process_Access_Rules" function.
 It has a try - catch where it tries to use the built in function, "Set-ACL" to set the file/folder with the new ACL object.
 If successful it prints the terminal that the folder/item in question was updated.
 If it fails it catches the error and prints a warning explaining what occurred and showing the error afterwords from the terminal.
 Then it safely returns the "Process_Access_Rules" function.

 - Log_None_Modified
+    - This function is only called when no actions are made on the ACL in question and logs the csv file declared as a global variable that no changes were made to the file/folder in question.

 ## Running Details: